scott-anderson-wc/cs210pub/lectures/L12/OOP.md

 ### Instance Variables

-In our bank account example, this is the `balance` property.
+In our bank account example, the instance variable is the `balance` property.
+Instance variables

-* also called
+* are also called
     * attributes
     * data members
     * fields